cotag/orbicular/README.md

 ## Upgrading from version 1.x.x

-There is a single breaking change: (resolving a conflict bootstrap UI)
+There is a single breaking change: (resolving a conflict with bootstrap UI)

 * `progress="downloaded"` changes to `progression="downloaded"`